TAI CHI IN REMUERA

 Second 30 Minutes

-Next, your instructor will guide you through the Empty Hand Form (a series of linked postures).
+Next, your instructor will guide you through the movements of the Empty Hand Form.

 WARM DOWN MEDITATION